sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 Work flows are designed considering SONiC NOS operating in sync mode.

 In case SONiC NOS operates in async mode, then expected behavior is - the return status of the set ADMIN_STATE attribute update in ASIC-DB (syncd/GBsyncd) will be treated to set the host_tx_ready in Orchagent.

+# Breakout Handling
+  - The new 'host_tx_ready' field of Port table in state-DB is created for every interface <regular/breakout interface>.
+  - Xcvrd processes the 'host_tx_ready' change event and is responsible to disable Tx/laser for all optical lanes or respective optical lane that belongs to the interface in case of breakout.
+  - Currently the logical mapping between the interface and optical lane is not present in xcvrd.
+Creating this logical mapping in xcvrd will address breakout interface handling.

 # Proposed Work-Flows